drayanaindra/dolan/README.md

 This is modify theme from default theme [Ghost](http://github.com/tryghost/ghost/).
 Add some file for code injection.
 You can add The comment engine using [disqus](https://disqus.com/) and add Google Analytics

-Download this theme and replace to `content/themes/`
+Download this theme and copy or move to `content/themes/`

 # Casper